Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Simulation Results

+In general, WD and WA produce similar paths for medium-to-low values of $\alpha$, since the WA heuristic is admissible and preserves the optimality of A*.
+In the simulated cases, the WD/WA paths are longer than their OD/OA counterparts, due to the relevance of the radio term.
+The differences among the radio surfaces are mainly due to their shapes.
+With the on-off weight (Fig.~\ref{fig:weightedonoff}), the planner selects the shortest obstacle-free path that increases the radio-covered portion: the path enters the coverage discs, but obstacles define the final trajectory.
+With the amplitude weight (Fig.~\ref{fig:weightedampli}), the steep radio surface renders the path nearly independent of $\alpha$, and WD and WA tend to overlap.
+Instead, the smooth spatial gradient of the capacity (Fig.~\ref{fig:weightedcap}) and tent (Fig.~\ref{fig:weightedtent}) surfaces favors trajectories that penetrate the radio-covered area for large $\alpha$.
+Visible deviations are produced when $\alpha>1$: WA paths present more direction changes, while WD paths are more regular.

+Figure~\ref{fig:allweights_050} compares the paths obtained with $\alpha=0.5$.
+In this case, WD and WA generate very similar trajectories for all the radio weights, given the optimality preservation of WA.
+The amplitude and capacity weights result in almost equivalent paths, while the largest differences are obtained by the on-off and tent weights.

+Finally, Figure~\ref{fig:algs_cap_R1} compares WS with OD, WD, and WA for the capacity-weight case.
+When $\alpha=1$, the weighted algorithms deviate from the OD path and result in substantially coincident trajectories.
+When $\alpha=4$, the AP attracts the optimal paths, which stay longer inside the coverage regions.
+In this case, the WS path has visible local deviations with respect to WA and WD, due to its nonclipped heuristic.

 Another simulation scenario considers the variation of the starting and ending points.
 In this case, while the APs and obstacles configurations are kept, the starting and ending positions are randomly changed within the map area, and the resulting metrics are averaged over $500$ runs.
-We also considered an indicator for the computational complexity, by recording the run time of the algorithms within MATLAB R2024a on a $3.3$ GHz AMD Ryzen 9 CPU.
-Generally, the computational complexity of WD and WA is similar to the complexity of the baseline algorithms, which is $\mathcal{O}(N^4)$ for Dijkstra and $\mathcal{O}(N^2\log N^2)$ for A* \cite{elshaer2025,wan2026}.
-The simulations are repeated for several values of $\alpha\in[0, 1]$ and, for improved clarity, we plot the percent increase of the performance metrics with respect to the baseline OA algorithm implementation in MATLAB.

-Figure~\ref{fig:distance} shows the increase in traveled distance $D$ of the proposed algorithms.
-All the algorithms tend to produce a meaningful distance increase when $\alpha > 0.2$.
-The amplitude and capacity weights achieve an increase of up to about $1$\%, while the tent and on-off weights can increase the distance up to and above $10$\%.
-We also outline that WA generally tends to increase the distance less than WD.

-As concerns the experienced radio weight metric $R'$, the results are shown in Figure~\ref{fig:radiocost}.
-First, we observe that the amplitude-related weight, with both WD and WA, gives the highest radio increase ($\approx500\%$), almost constantly.
-The capacity weight also starts with a valid increase of $\approx85\%$ for both WD and WA, but as $\alpha$ gets larger, WD tends to give a higher radio metric increase, while WA tends to reduce its performance, in terms of radio metric.
-For both WD and WA, the on-off and tent weights have a similar behavior: WD achieves a radio metric gain of $20$\%, initially, growing up to about $70$\%.